apache/activemq-artemis/docs/user-manual/en/diverts.md

 distributed network of reliable routing connections between multiple geographically distributed servers, creating your global messaging mesh.

-Diverts are defined as xml in the `activemq-configuration.xml` file.
+Diverts are defined as xml in the `broker.xml` file.
 There can be zero or more diverts in the file.

 Please see the examples for a full working example showing you how to